-- Page banner - Add a thumbnail image or video URL to the page in page settings.
+- Page banner - Add a featured image or video URL to the page in page settings.

 Keep in mind:

-- To ensure page banners display, check Page Thumbnail As Banner in Header.
+- To ensure page banners display, check Page thumbnail as banner under Header in site styles.
 If it's unchecked, only the site-wide banner displays.

 - The shopping cart page always displays the site banner.
 There is no page banner for this page.

 - Use the focal point to center page banner images.
 (Videos and site-wide banners don't have focal points.)

 Add a color filter to all banners with the Banner overlay color tweak under Header.

 Choose what text displays on all banners with the Banner content tweak under Header: